What you need to know about Joe Manchin’s hold on the Democratic agenda

 How did Democrats take it?

 Not great!
 Liberal Democrats such as Reps.
-Alexandria Ocasio-Cortez (D-N.Y.) and Jamaal Bowman (D-N.Y.) directed their fury not only at Manchin, but at party leaders like Schumer and House Speaker Nancy Pelosi (D-Calif.) who allowed a bipartisan infrastructure bill Manchin backed to pass into law while leaving the rest of the agenda behind.
+Alexandria Ocasio-Cortez and Jamaal Bowman, both of New York, directed their fury not only at Manchin but at party leaders such as Schumer and House Speaker Nancy Pelosi (D-Calif.) who allowed a bipartisan infrastructure bill Manchin backed to pass into law while leaving the rest of the agenda behind.

 The White House, meanwhile, was uncharacteristically sharp in responding to Manchin, accusing him of reneging on private assurances he had given Biden, while Schumer vowed Monday to bring the Build Back Better legislation to a vote to force Manchin’s hand.

 But some Democrats — mindful that any action on social programs and climate depends on persuading Manchin — adopted a more measured tone.
-“We owe it to future generations to figure out what can pass, and pass it,” said Sen. Brian Schatz (D-Hawaii).
-“Despair is not an option.”
+“We owe it to future generations to figure out what can pass, and pass it,” Sen. Brian Schatz (D-Hawaii) said in a statement, adding, “Despair is not an option.”

 Is this really the end of Build Back Better?